pippinbarr/cart263-2021/topics/data/web-storage-api.md

 localStorage.getItem(`adolescence-data`); // null
 ```

-Again, it's probably not smart to do this unless you really know you want to because it will delete **all** the data stored on the user's computer associated with your website, potentially including data saved by other programs!
+It's probably not smart to do this unless you really know you want to because it will delete **all** the data stored on the user's computer associated with your website, potentially including data saved by other programs!
+Avoid it.

----

-## Where is the data exactly?

-`localStorage` saves and loads data based on the **domain** the program is running on and saves it into the **browser** that is viewing the page.
-This has implications:

-* The same JavaScript running on **two different domains** cannot see each other's data.
-If I run the same program on `pippinbarr.com` and `pippinbarr.github.io` they are completely separate in terms of data saved, even if I use the same browser to access both programs.
-* Accessing the same URL for a program from **different browsers** will lead to different storage per browser.
-If I access a program from Chrome and it saves data, then I load the same page in Firefox, it will **not** be able to load that data.
-* If the page with the program is viewed through a browser's "incognito" or "private" mode, `localStorage` is cleared as soon as the window is closed.
-* Two **different** pages/programs on the same domain can share information through `localStorage` by using the same key names!
-Could lead to some pretty interesting possibilities, but also suggests you should name your keys quite carefully to avoid problems between programs.

 ---